clockspot/arduino-clock/README.md

 * To enter the options menu, hold **Select** for 3 seconds until you see a single `1` on the hour tubes.
 This indicates option number 1.
 * Use **Up/Down** to go to the option number you want to set (see table below); press **Select** to open it for setting (display will flash); use **Up/Down** to set; and **Select** to save.
 * When all done, hold **Select** to exit the options menu.
-* To view the version number for your clock’s software (as of v1.6.0), enter and leave the options menu without changing anything.

 |  | Option | Settings |
 | --- | --- | --- |